vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/meta.md

 :::

-::: danger Not available in dev
+::: danger Not available in dev server

-Since the `git` plugin has a serious performance impact, the theme will not enable it in devServer.
-If you need it, please import the plugin yourself in config files, or add the `--debug` flag to run dev command.
+Since the `git` plugin has a serious performance impact, the theme will not enable it in dev server by default.

+If you need those info, please set `plugins.git: true` in theme options, or add the `--debug` flag to run dev command.

 :::